 As you walk your interviewer through your resume, be prepared to address your reason for leaving each position.
 Follow the advice above in terms of how to answer.

-If you left a job voluntarily, follow the guidance provided in explaining why you want to leave a current position.
-You should emphasize the positive reasons that prompted you to leave — seeking new challenges, pursuing new experiences, pursuing a dream job, taking on new responsibilities.
+If you left a job voluntarily, follow the guidance provided in explaining why you want to leave a current job.
+You should emphasize the positive reasons that prompted you to leave your job — seeking new challenges, pursuing new experiences, pursuing a dream job, taking on new responsibilities.

 If you were laid off or fired from a previous job, follow the advice in the section above.
 If you have performed well in positions since the layoff or termination, the details won’t be as important to the interviewer.
 In fact, the more evidence of accomplishments and positive performance, the easier it is to counter any concerns about a termination.

 For positions that you held in the distant past, you can provide fewer details.
 The interviewer will always be most interested in your most recent work history.
 However, you should always be prepared to talk about any position listed on your resume — especially those that were short tenures (less than a year), came before gaps in your resume (indicating that you left suddenly or were let go), or both.

 - How to Approach Employment Gaps

 - How to Prepare for a Career Change

 Need a hand?
 There are 2 ways we can help you:

 1. Learn how to turn more job interviews into job offers here.
 (Rated with 4.9/5 by 1,000,000 users)

 2. Learn how to successfully negotiate a better salary.
 (Take a sneak peek of one lesson for free here)